ChetanKuckian/Azure_ML_Project_Datasets/Week 1/Week1_ReadMe.md

 If anybody wants to join the competition there we are providing a link below: https://datahack.analyticsvidhya.com/contest/wns-analytics-hackathon-2018-1/

 We are going to be using Microsoft Azure ML Studio Classic.To Login to this you just need an microsoft account, no card details are required.
-For anyine wanting to try thr compute power of azure fell free to signup for the 1 month free trial of azure.
+For anyone wanting to try thr compute power of azure fell free to signup for the 1 month free trial of azure.

 1: Open the link and click on "Open in Studio (Classic)" button and login using your microsoft account.